 Stick With Familiar Recipes

 As a corollary to this, this might not be the time to try out recipes you've never prepared before.
-Assuming you're preparing three dishes, make it easy on yourself by ensuring that at least two of them are ones you're familiar and comfortable with.
+Assuming you're preparing three dishes, make it easy on yourself by ensuring that at least two of them are ones you're familiar with and comfortable with.
 Preferably all three.

 Some items, like roasted meats, might be labor-intensive at the beginning, but once they start cooking, they require very little effort, which frees you up to focus on sauces, side dishes, or dessert.

 Another part of planning is figuring out what you won't be making.
-If that means asking one or two guests to bring something, by all means do so.
+If that means asking one or two guests to bring something, by all means, do so.
 But make sure they're not bringing something that is going to monopolize the kitchen at the last minute.